 American Heritage teacher Jennifer Fermin currently teaches Honors Biology and Honors Environmental Health.
 She also coaches the upper school Science Olympiad competition team and advises the newly formed Florida Wildlife Conservation Club.
 Born and raised in Liberia, West Africa, she grew up surrounded by many creatures at her family's animal orphanage.
 A leopard, a hippo, chimps, monkeys and deer, to name a few, shared her home.
 Because of this amazing experience, she has always been passionate about wildlife.
 She has a Bachelor in Environmental Studies and Biology, and a Master in Conservation Biology.
 Before becoming a teacher she worked many years as a primatologist for such great organizations as Conservation International, the IUCN and the DuMond Conservancy for Primates and Tropical Forests.
 Jennifer loves to teach.
 She hopes to inspire and empower students to explore the science of life!

 Suzanne Williamson has a background in Evolutionary Biology, Genetics, and Human Evolution.
 She holds a Masters of Arts in Forensic Anthropology and has a graduate research background in ecology and human biology.
 Mrs. Williamson has been teaching at the high school level for 10 years and has taught introductory courses at NYU for 4 years prior to that.
 In 2017, she was a Dwyer Award finalist.
-Suzanne has been a Green School Coordinator, and she is currently the Green Team Sponsor at AHS as well as the Middle School Science Research Teacher in addition to teaching her high school science courses.
+Suzanne has been a Green School Coordinator, and she is currently the Green Team Sponsor at AHS as well as the Junior High Science Research Teacher in addition to teaching her high school science courses.
 Suzanne has taught all levels of Environmental Science and Environmental Health as well as multiple levels of Biology.

 A class may be canceled if fewer than 6 students enroll, and a specific teacher is not guaranteed.
 It is the parents’ responsibility to check with their child's school when seeking credit for a course.
 For online courses, the students’ cameras MUST be turned on at all times, and attendance is mandatory.
 To protect the privacy rights of all, there is absolutely no videotaping or recording by students during the course.
 Students must be age appropriate for the course, and all students must adhere to proper online etiquette.
 For online courses, young children must be supervised by a parent at all times.